-In this paper, we show how SPNs can exploit the symmetry of the system to construct a tractable approximate model.
-We present this model to support our conclusion that SPNs can be successfully used for modeling industrial size systems.
-Sections 2 and 3 present the interconnect structure and its exact SPN model.
-Section 4 presents our approach to build a tractable approximate SPN model.
-Section 5 presents the numerical results.
-Section 6 compares the numerical results of SPN model with simulation results of the interconnect model based on Colored Petri nets.
+In this paper we show how Stochastic Petri nets can exploit the symmetry of the system to construct a tractable approximate model.
+We present this model to support our conclusion that Stochastic Petri nets can be successfully used for modeling industrial size systems.

+Sections 3 and 4 of this paper present the interconnect structure and its exact SPN model.
+Section 5 presents our approach to build a tractable approximate SPN model.
+Section 6 presents the numerical results.
+Section 7 compares the numerical results of SPN model with simulation results of the interconnect model based on Colored Petri nets.
 In the conclusion, we discuss a few missing features of SPNP which might further improve the applicability of such a tool.

-We assume that the reader is familiar with the basic definitions and behavior of SPNs.
-For a complete treatment of the class of SPNs used in this paper, see [3].
+A brief introduction to the basic terminology is given in the Section 2.
+For a complete treatment of the class of SPNs used in this paper, see [5].